jbronstein2022/FIFAI/index.md

 ### FIFAI

+## By Eshaan Lumba, Kenneth Ochieng, Jett Bronstein and Aidan Garton

 Soccer is regarded as one of the most unpredictable sports globally, so building a model to accurately predict the scorelines, or at least the end results of English Premier League soccer matches is a challenging, yet exciting task.

 There has been some success with predicting the results of soccer matches in the past using the Poisson distribution, but we aim to improve on this accuracy and take it a step further by predicting scorelines.